NATURA TOWERS EXTERIOR

-Natura Towers is the new headquarter of MSF, a portuguese construction company.
-It is located in Telheiras in Lisbon.
-Lisbon has very mild winters, frosts occurring not even every year.
-This allows for a large variety of plants from typical mediterranean plants to exotic tropical species.
+Natura Towers is the new headquarter of MSF, located in Telheiras in Lisbon.
+Lisbon has very mild winters with rare frosts, allowing for a large variety of plants from typical mediterranean plants to exotic tropical species.

-The project consists of an outdoor garden around a public square between the two buildings.
+The project consists of an outdoor garden around a public square between two towers.
 The wall wraps around three sides of the square, facing south, east and north.
-The surface has several openings, doors and shop windows, and goes along two sets of stairs that connect the square with the upper- and lower levels.
+The plant surface has several openings, doors and shop windows, and goes along two sets of stairs.